Ford E-Transit electric van review (2025)

 Verdict: is the Ford E-Transit any good?

-What’s more, Ford has launched the E-Transit alongside a complete ecosystem of support under the new Ford Pro banner – which can provide everything from financing and telematics to servicing and charging infrastructure.
-Ford Pro isn’t exclusively related to electric vans, but it goes a long way towards enabling the transition, whether you’re in the market for one van or hundreds.
+It drives well, has a good level of equipment, offers a competitive if not class leading range and payload combo and has a good cabin.
+But one of the other crucial factors is the huge ecosystem of support under the Ford Pro banner.
+Ford is the biggest commercial vehicle brand in the UK and it therefore has the most comprehensive aftersales and servicing programme.
+Ford Pro can provide everything from financing and telematics to servicing and charging infrastructure.
+It isn’t exclusively related to electric vans, but it goes a long way towards enabling the transition, whether you’re in the market for one van or hundreds.

 Ford Transit E-Transit driving experience